openshift/enhancements/enhancements/security/x509-trust.md

 ### Cluster-scoped Default Trust

-There will be a ConfigMap (FIXME: or should this be a new CRD under openshift/api?) named `default-ca-bundle` in the `openshift-config` namespace.
+There will be a ConfigMap named `default-ca-bundle` in the `openshift-config` namespace.
 The ConfigMap will have the following keys:

 * `ca-bundle.crt`, containing a PEM-encoded X.509 certificate bundle.